redhat-manufacturing/device-edge-workshops/exercises/acp_existing_nextgen/codesys/1.2-adding-deployment-template/README.md

 Underneath this will provide us with a filesystem that can be mounted within our container.
 More details on Openshift storage mechanisms can be found in our [documentation](https://docs.openshift.com/container-platform/latest/storage/understanding-persistent-storage.html)

+Create the `data-storage.yaml` file in the templates folder with the following content:
-*Note copy these blocks with the range tags as these will allow iteration over the components, remember to include the "-end" tag as well.
+*Note copy these blocks with the range tags as these will allow iteration over the components, remember to include the `{{- end }}` tag as well.

 ```yaml
 {% raw %}